 Full-degree British students traditionally study only one subject during their undergraduate career.
 As a visiting student, you are allowed to take courses in more than one department, but you must meet course prerequisites.
 Know than timetable conflicts can occur when looking at courses in different departments.

 The academic system in the U.K. is quite different from that of the United States but like the U.S. system, remember that teaching and assessment methods may vary from course to course.
-Generally, you will find that you have fewer “contact” hours - time spent in class - in your courses at Essex than you normally do here.
+Generally, you will find that you have fewer “contact” hours - time spent in class - in your courses at Queen Mary than you normally do here.
 You will find that you are left with a significant amount of time during the day and also in the evening when you do not have to attend classes, but no clear indication of how this time must be spent.
 This does not mean that your course load is lighter; rather, you are expected to spend more time in self-directed study preparing for classes, papers, and examinations.
 To succeed in your studies, you will have to develop a work routine where this “free time” is used productively.

 Grading System and Credit Conversion: